HyRES-FBK/moea/README.md

 │
 ├── uv.lock                 <- The requirements file for reproducing the environment, e.g.
 │                              generated with `uv sync`.
 │
+├── .python-version         <- The file containing the default Python version to sync uv.
+│
 └── moea                    <- Source code for use in this project.
     │